Overview of Ignita Veritas University

 Ignita Veritas University (IVU) is a registered Non-Profit organization, granted international Tax Exempt status by a national Ministry of Taxation and also Ministry of Finance.
 All donations and grants to the various non-profit activities of IVU are universally “tax deductible” by international standards.

 Under the United States Tax Code, because IVU is “operated exclusively for charitable or educational purposes”, all donations to the American branch of IVU are specifically tax deductible for all donors by authority of 26 USC 170(c)(2), and donations to any foreign branches of IVU are fully tax deductible for individual donors under 26 USC 170(c)(4).
 The use of all donated funds by IVU is wholly tax exempt, by automatic statutory authority of 26 USC 501(a).
-Accordingly, IVU has general automatic statutory tax exemption, as a matter of law, as “501(a) status”, and is thus exempt from any special filings or regulation associated with “501(c)(3)” status, thereby preserving its independence.
+Accordingly, IVU has general automatic statutory tax exemption, as a matter of law, as “501(a) status”, and is thus exempt from any special filings or regulation associated with the popularized “501(c)(3)” status, thereby preserving its independence.

 IVU manages, supports and promotes a wide range of non-profit, philanthropic and humanitarian projects.
 Many projects provide support for universities, libraries, museums, charitable programs of religious organizations, and other non-profit institutions.
 Key strategic missions of IVU humanitarian projects include the protection and enforcement of human rights, and the promotion of access to justice, and access to education.